-After 1985, the Nordic Football Championship was not contested as often as in the previous decades.
-There were meetings and in the case of 1989 for Denmark, it was a route in an exhibition tournament.
+After 1985, the Nordic Football Championship rarely occurred as often as in the previous decades.
+There were meetings, and in the case of 1989 for Denmark, it was a route in an exhibition tournament.
 The 6-0 victory over Sweden saw Lars Elstrup score twice in the game, while four other players, including Michael Laudrup, scored as well.

 Three years later, Sweden's match against Denmark meant more than ever in the rivalry.
 It happened to come at Euro 1992, the first time Sweden was even in this event.
 In only its second game.
 Sweden made history thanks to one of its forwards.
 Two years earlier, he scored against Brazil in the 1990 World Cup.
 In the 59th minute, Tomas Brolin scored the only goal of the game.

-Instead of yearly encounters, Sweden and Denmark often met now as preparations for major games.
-The nations meet ahead of the 1994 and 1998 World Cups, as well as another friendly ahead of Euro 2000 in which Jörgen Petterson scored the only goal of the match as Sweden won the game.
+Instead of yearly encounters, Sweden and Denmark often met now as preparations for essential fixtures - notably before the 1994 and 1998 World Cups.
+Additionally, both nations also played a friendly before Euro 2000 in which Jörgen Petterson scored the only goal of the match as Sweden won the game.

 Never had the Denmark-Sweden rivalry taken more controversy and excitement than in Porto's Estadio do Bessa XXI.
-One question loomed ahead of the Sweden-Denmark match at Euro 2004.
+One question loomed ahead of the Sweden-Denmark match at Euro 2004 in a group stage finale.
 Do Denmark and Sweden play for a 2-2 draw?

-By halftime, thought Sweden would still reach the quarter-finals as Italy was losing 1-0 to Bulgaria.
-However, Sweden scored the tying goal two minutes into the second half albeit in controversial circumstances.
+By halftime, Sweden would still reach the quarterfinals as Italy had trailed 1-0 to Bulgaria.
+However, Sweden scored the tying goal two minutes into the second half, albeit in controversial circumstances.
 Thomas Sørensen took down Henrik Larsson in the penalty area, and Larsson converted the ensuing penalty kick.
 Sweden might have gained the momentum, but Tomasson would put Denmark back up after following a corner kick.

-Denmark received another opportunity to score and as things stood, both nations still would advance because Italy was drawing with Bulgaria.
-However, a player that had begun the tournament in the bench made sure Italy would be out.
-Mattias Jonson came on in Sweden's match against Italy and his contributions in that game allowed him a start against Denmark.
+Denmark received another opportunity to score, and as things stood, both nations still would advance because Italy was drawing with Bulgaria.
+However, a player that had begun the tournament on the bench made sure Italy would be out.
+Mattias Jonson came on in Sweden's match against Italy, and his contributions in that game allowed him a start against Denmark.
 The decision worked as he scored in the 89th minute.

 The 2-2 draw happened as Denmark and Sweden knocked Italy out of Euro 2004.